kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 There are many other request methods too, which you can read more about on the [MDN docs.](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods)

 When you make a request, you will receive a [response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#http_responses) from the server with the answer.
+We can use this answer with Kestra to create powerful automations.
+However first, let's understand a bit more about what makes up a request!

 ### Status Code

 When you make a request, you'll receive a response with a status code.
 This will tell you if your request was successful or not.
-A few common codes include:
+The format follows:

 | Status Codes | Description |
 | - | - |